 July: Welcome to Iceland’s Busiest Month.
 Daylight time also begins to decrease now, as the average sunrise is 3:41am and sunset: 11:24pm.
 The temperatures are the highest they are all year with a dazzling 55ºF high and 47ºF as a low, with monthly rainfall being an average of 2 inches.
 So whether or not you are drawn to having an indoor Iceland wedding location or you are an adventurous bride and groom and choose an outdoor Iceland ceremony location, it’s your call as all are available to you.
 But do keep in mind this is still considered the high tourist season in Iceland so if you intend to plan a wedding during this month, plan early.
 Hotels book up 10 months before and the gorgeous natural spots will have people flocking to them so do not expect a 100% intimate area if planning by yourself.
 As Iceland Wedding Planners, we are experts in Iceland destination weddings from finding that gorgeous intimate wedding spot to finalizing all of your wedding day logistics.

-August: The first half of August is still considered higher tourist season in Iceland.
+August is still considered higher tourist season in Iceland.
 August weddings in Iceland offer an average sunrise of 5:19am and sunset at 9:45pm.
 Summer temperatures continue at a balmy 54ºF high and 46ºF as a low with the rainfall being an average of 2.40 inches.
 During this month there are also some very high profile events going on in Reykjavik such as the Iceland Gay Pride festival, Music Festivals, Reykjavik Annual Marathon, and dance festivals.
 Booking your Iceland wedding host hotel early is key (think 15-18 months before).
 All of Iceland’s gorgeous areas are open from waterfalls, lagoons, and canyons they would all be a perfect choice for your Iceland wedding location.